nodecosmos/nodecosmos_server/charybdis/README.md

 // action that requires native model authorize_user(&native_user);
 ```
+`as_native` works by returning new instance of native model with fields from partial model.
+For other fields it uses default values.

 ## Collection queries
 For every field that is defined with `List<T> `type or `Set<T>`, we have macro generated queries: